Eric Brown (judge): Education

 Brown received a bachelor's degree in history from Cleveland State University in 1975 and a law degree from the Cleveland State University College of Law in 1979.
 In June 2009, Brown was named an ASTAR Fellow after completing the two-year Advanced Science and Technology Adjudication Resource program, which is designed to prepare judges to preside over cases involving complex science and technology issues and to serve as a resource to other judges.
 Brown's service on judicial related organizations also includes: his appointment to the Ohio Judicial Conference Probate Law & Procedure Committee, his appointment to the Supreme Court Commission on the Rules of Practice & Procedure, and his appointment to the Franklin County Criminal Justice Planning Board, which provides oversight for criminal and juvenile justice programs funded through Franklin County.

 Family

 Brown and his wife, Marilyn Brown, a former member of the Franklin County Board of Commissioners, have been married since 1973 and have two daughters and three grandsons.
 They are members of Congregation Tifereth Israel.
-One of their daughters, Beryl Piccolantonio, currently serves as the President of the Gahanna-Jefferson School Board.
+One of their daughters, Beryl Piccolantonio, formerly served as the President of the Gahanna-Jefferson School Board, and is now Ohio's 4th house district's state representative.